 Conclusion – Twitch in After Effects

 This is a guide to Twitch in After Effects.
-Here we discuss the introduction, how to use the twitch effects with the following examples of the effects.
+Here we discuss the introduction and how to use the twitch effects with the following examples.
 You can also go through our other related articles to learn more –